jesse990/FPL-Decision-Intelligence-Platform/docs/Dax measures.md

 ### Purpose

-This is your headline measure—a composite score that ranks players by their likelihood to return high points.
+A composite score that ranks players by their likelihood to return high points.
 It combines form, underlying metrics, fixture difficulty, and playing time into a single number.
 Higher scores indicate better captain picks.

 ### How It Works